 Check out my full review and get an inside look of the first Attack on Titan Colossal Edition below!

 At the time of writing this post, you can purchase Attack on Titan’s manga in three formats: Individual volumes, box sets, and Colossal Editions.
-As to where each are at in terms of release, the individual volumes are currently up to Volume 32, whereas the Colossal Editions have only released up through Volume 25 so far.
-The box sets are currently even more behind the Colossal Editions since they align with each season of Attack on Titan’s anime with the most recent to be released from Attack on Titan, Season 3 (Part 2) that collects Volumes 18-22.
+As to where each are at in terms of release, the Attack on Titan individual volumes are currently up to Volume 33, whereas the Colossal Editions have only released up through Volume 25 so far.
+The Attack on Titan manga box sets are currently even more behind the Colossal Editions since they align with each season of Attack on Titan’s anime with the most recent to be released from Attack on Titan, Season 3 (Part 2) that collects Volumes 18-22.

 The benefits to the individual volumes is that you stay up to date with the series as its released and you can collect each individual cover.
 The benefits to the box sets is that you can get the volumes for a cheaper price and they come with exclusive items, such as short story books.
 And finally, the benefits of the Colossal Editions are their extra-large format, they are a good deal in terms of price, and they also have color pages that are not published in any other book.

 How many Attack on Titan Colossal Editions Are There?

 At the time of writing this post, 5 Attack on Titan Colossal Editions have released, Colossal Edition 1 collects volumes 1-5, Colossal Edition 2 collects volumes 6-10, Colossal Edition 3 collects volumes 11-15, Colossal Edition 4 collects volumes 16-20, and Colossal Edition 5 collects volumes 21-25.